XXIV Army Corps (Wehrmacht): 1942

 After being refreshed in May, it was assigned in June 1942 to the 4th Panzer Army of Army Group South in order to take part in the German summer offensive Case Blue.
 In July its name was changed to XXIV.
 Panzerkorps.
 In August, during the advance on Stalingrad and the Battle of Kalach, the corps was temporarily assigned to the 6.
 Army, until the general command was transferred in order to reinforce the Hungarian 2nd Army around the central Don River in September.
 With that, divisions with relatively little combat experience were assigned to it.
-On October 3rd Commanding General Willibald von Langermann und Erlencamp was killed by artillery fire during a trip to the front near Storoschewoje.
+On October 3 Commanding General Willibald von Langermann und Erlencamp was killed by artillery fire during a trip to the front near Storoschewoje.

 1943

 In January 1943, during the Soviet Ostrogozhsk–Rossosh Offensive, a pincer move as part of Operation Little Saturn, the corps was effectively destroyed.
 The headquarters was overrun near Schilin, the staff driven off and the Commanding General, Generalleutnant Martin Wandel, being killed.
-Generalleutnant Arno Jahr, who temporarily assumed leadership of the corps, killed himself on the 20th of January near Podgornoje.
+Generalleutnant Arno Jahr, who temporarily assumed leadership of the corps, killed himself on 20 January near Podgornoje.
 On the following day his successor, Karl Eibl, was killed in a friendly-fire accident with Italian troops, being mistaken for the enemy in the fog.
-In February the remaining troops of the corps were gathered in the area of Starobjelsk and assigned to Armeeabteilung Lanz.
-On the 9th of February, General der Panzertruppe Walther Nehring, who had fought in the North African Campaign, took over leadership of the corps.
+In February the remaining troops of the corps were gathered in the area of Starobilsk and assigned to Armeeabteilung Lanz.
+On 9 February, General der Panzertruppe Walther Nehring, who had fought in the North African Campaign, took over leadership of the corps.
 It was then rebuilt through May '43 with the addition of fresh units.
 During Operation Citadel in July 1943, the corps acted as the reserve for Army Group South under Erich von Manstein.
-However it was not put into action here but instead was transferred south to defend against the Soviet Donbass Offensive.
+However, it was not put into action here but instead was transferred south to defend against the Soviet Donbass Offensive.
 Directly afterwards it was deployed to defend against the Belgorod-Kharkov Offensive Operation.
-There followed some defensive battles along the Mius River in conjunction with the 4th Panzer Army, and the retreat to the Dneiper as well as battles around Kiev.
+There followed some defensive battles along the Mius River in conjunction with the 4th Panzer Army, and the retreat to the Dnieper as well as battles around Kiev.